admorgan/pcgen-eberron/README.md

 pcgen-eberron
 =============

-PCGen dataset for my Eberron Campaign
+This is the PCGen codification of the rules used in my Eberron Campaign

+This is not for distribution.
+All rights reserved.